The Origins of the ‘Police Riot’

 The idea of a “police riot” is galvanizing for the obvious reason that agents of the state who have been given a monopoly on the legitimate use of deadly force are deploying it for illegitimate purposes that turn the concept of “peace officers” upside down.
 The fear inspired by “rogue cops” in general is illustrated by their ubiquity as bad guys in hundreds of books, movies, and TV shows.
 Nothing’s much scarier than cops who go “rogue” in order to physically attack people they are sworn to protect.

-Bouie rightly traces the habit of excessive force displayed against African-Americans as a legacy of the racist social control function police departments were expected to perform whenever it was feared black folks were getting out of line.
+Bouie rightly traces the habit of excessive force displayed against African-Americans as a legacy of the racist social-control function police departments were expected to perform whenever it was feared black folks were getting out of line.
 But African-Americans have not been the only targets of “police riots.”
 Indeed, the event that inspired the first generally known use of that term was the violence surrounding the 1968 Democratic National Convention, where largely white antiwar protesters were brutalized by Chicago police.

 After the intense protests earlier that year following the assassination of Martin Luther King Jr., President Lyndon Johnson appointed a blue-ribbon Commission on the Causes and Prevention of Violence.
 It authorized a report on the DNC violence from local businessman Daniel Walker, who penned these headline-grabbing lines: